nanikjava/articles/content/post/ollama.md

 ## Ollama

-The project is a Go project that has gained a lot of traction with 52,000 stars and forked more than 3600 times.
+The [Ollama project](https://github.com/ollama/ollama) is a Go project that has gained a lot of traction with 52,000 stars and forked more than 3600 times.
 The project can be used as a standalone application to interact with different large language models..
 Not only that but the project makes it easy to interface for using the LLM functionality (eg: chat) by exposing REST API.

 ![figure1](/static/media/ollama/figure1.png)